After Wisdom Tooth Removal

 Do not drive, operate machinery, or sign any important or legal documents for 24 hours following intravenous anesthesia.
 Do not drink alcoholic beverages.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Drs.
-Hughes and Bays if you have any questions or if sensation does not begin to return within a few days.
+Call Dr. Hughes, Dr. Clark and Dr. Capp if you have any questions or if sensation does not begin to return within a few days.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Over the counter medication should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots, they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
 Hughes, Clark and Capp.